System Identification for Dynamic Modeling of Large Steering Angle Vehicles: Physics Based Models

 The bumper car is modeled as a rigid body on a plane surface, with its pose $ \bm p_k = ^T_k$ defined by the two-dimensional position and the yaw angle.
 The vehicle motion $\bm v_k= ^T_k$ is defined in body frame by the longitudinal and lateral velocity and the yaw rotation, all referring to the center of gravity (CoG) of the vehicle.
 The input provided by the driver is $ \bm u_k = ^T_k$.

 The bumper car consists a vehicle body with one front wheel and two rear wheels.
 The front wheel is both steered and motorized, while the rear axle comprises two non-driven wheels.
-Each component of the bumper car, as depicted in Figure~\ref{fig:wirkungsplanCar}, is briefly discussed.
+Each component of the bumper car is depicted in Figure~\ref{fig:wirkungsplanCar}.

-The stepper motor sets the steering angle $\delta$ according to the steering input $u_\mathrm{s}\in[-\hat\delta,\hat\delta]$ with steering range $\hat\delta > 0$.
-The steering angle dynamic is provided by a custom-made embedded controller described by the first-order model